base-org/web/apps/base-docs/tutorials/docs/2_data-indexers-subquery.md

     smart contracts,
     blockchain API
   ]
-tags: ['smart contracts', 'api']
+tags: ['smart contracts', 'data indexing']
 difficulty: beginner
 hide_table_of_contents: false
 displayed_sidebar: null
 ---

+This tutorial will guide you through the process of configuring a SubQuery indexer for Base.

+---

 ## Objectives

-- Present the concept of indexers
+- Introduce the concept of indexers
-- Begin effectively with all types of SubQuery indexer configuration files
-- Successfully build your project
-- Efficiently retrieve data from indexed sources
+- Configure SubQuery indexers to efficiently retrieve data from a smart contract

-The goal is to index the all the claims from the [Bridge to Base NFT contract](https://basescan.org/token/0xEa2a41c02fA86A4901826615F9796e603C6a4491) on [Base Mainnet](https://docs.base.org/using-base/).
+The goal is to index the all the claims from the [Bridge to Base NFT contract][1] on [Base Mainnet](https://docs.base.org/using-base/).

 ---